Batking74/Budget-Calculator/README.md

   - Takes away a percentage or whole number specified by the user for setasides.
   - Calculates the new net pay/spending money by deducting user specified amount.
   - Calculates Automatically as user types.
-  - Has the option to add up to 12 extra setasides if needed.
+  - Has the option to add as many setAsides needed to meet the users needs.
   - Has the option to clear all inputs.
   - Has the option to remove added setasides.
   - Has the option to log setaside results with the date of when it was logged.